OpenDataServices/cove/README.rst

 .. code:: bash

-    ./ocds-cli --options file-name
+    ./ocds-cli --options

-``file-name`` can be a JSON or an Excel file.

 Options:

+``--file-name -file`` can be a JSON or an Excel file.

+``--folder -f`` Evaluate all the json file under the given folder.

 ``--output-dir -o``  Directory where the output will be created, defaults to the name of the file.